The Discrete Langevin Machine: Bridging the Gap Between Thermodynamic and Neuromorphic Systems: Applications

 The equilibrium distribution needs to undergo a larger shift by $\log(\tau_\textnormal{ref}')$ than the $\textnormal{OU}^{1\textnormal{F}}$ process for a compensation of the impact of the refractory mechanism.
 This is a consequence of a partially suppression of the change of the dynamics to the inactive regime.
 For the $\textnormal{OU}^{1\textnormal{F}}$ process, the underlying dynamics is not affected by the refractory mode due to the absence of a self-interacting term.
 Therefore, the only purpose of the shift by $\log\tau_\textnormal{ref}'$ is to fix the transition probabilities to correctly compensate the emerging asymmetry of the refractory mechanism.
 Respectively, the resulting transition probabilities are expressed in dependence of $\log(\tau_\textnormal{ref})$.
-Analytic expressions are given in Table~\ref{tab:transitionprobabilities}.
+Analytic expressions for the sign-dependent dynamics are given in Table~\ref{tab:transitionprobabilities}.

-\subsubsection{Activation Function and Time Evolution}
+\subsubsection{Activation function and time evolution}

-Figure~\ref{fig:actref} compares the impact of a refractory mechanism on the different dynamics regarding their deviations to the logistic distribution.
+The upper right part of Figure~\ref{fig:convergencefdexp} compares the impact of a refractory mechanism on the different dynamics regarding their deviations to the logistic distribution.
 The deviations of the $\textnormal{LM}^2$ and the $\textnormal{OU}^2$ process have increased, as expected by the introduced asymmetry of the refractory mechanism.
-Nevertheless, the error vanishes for $\epsilon\to 0$, as illustrated in Figure~\ref{fig:abseps}.
-Further, Figure~\ref{fig:absref} shows that a further increase of the refractory time has a very low impact on the deviations which ensures an applicability for large refractory times, in practice.
-As discussed in Section~\ref{sec:refractorymechanism}, the cumulative Gaussian distribution is non-symmetrically deformed by the shift by $\log(\tau')$.
-This leads to deviations in the activation function of the $\textnormal{LM}^1$ and the $\textnormal{OU}^1$ process that can be compensated to a certain extent by an adaptation of the variance, i.e. of the scaling parameter $r$.
+Nevertheless, the error vanishes for $\epsilon\to 0$, as illustrated in the lower left part of Figure~\ref{fig:convergencefdexp}.
+Further, the lower right part of Figure~\ref{fig:convergencefdexp} shows that a further increase of the refractory time has a very low impact on the deviations which ensures an applicability for large refractory times, in practice.
+As discussed in Section~\ref{sec:refractorymechanism}, the cumulative Gaussian distribution is nonsymmetrically deformed by the shift by $\log(\tau')$.
+This leads to deviations in the activation function of the $\textnormal{LM}^1$ and the $\textnormal{OU}^1$ process that can be compensated to a certain extent by an adaptation of the variance, i.e., of the scaling parameter $r$.

 We conclude that a refractory mechanism with rectangular PSP shape has no impact on a possible control of the sources of errors for the sign-dependent processes.